rcmp-grc/rcmp-grc.github.io/careers-carrieres/epo-application-candidature-pe-2-1-en.md

 </section>
 <section id="s1">
     <h2>Structured resume</h2>
-    <p>Please list all of the relevant qualifications and experience to ensure that a complete assessment of your skills and abilities can be conducted.</p>
+    <p>Please list all of the <strong>relevant qualifications and experience</strong> to ensure that a complete assessment of your skills and abilities can be conducted.</p>
     <ul>
         <li>Ensure that your structured resume <strong>includes all criteria</strong> in the following example</li>
         <li>Use the following format and keep your resume to a total of <strong>2 pages or less</strong></li>